 Generally speaking, a qualified candidate for a permanent academic post will have five to ten years of research experience already, including time working on the PhD and postdoctoral positions.

 - strong physics, mathematics, statistics and computer programming skills

 - the ability to make progress without strict deadlines

 - the ability to collaborate and work in a team

 - the ability to train and mentor students

 - motivation and drive to study your area of research.

 The best way to find out if you're well-suited for a career in research astronomy is to spend time doing research.
-Many university departments offer summer placements for undergraduate students, and undergraduate students can sometimes be involved with research alongside their studies.
+Many university departments offer summer placements for undergraduate students and you can sometimes be involved with research alongside your studies.

 Gaining some work experience at an observatory or astronomical museum would also give you an understanding of how to use equipment and how data is collected.
 Customer-facing roles would also allow you to gain skills in dealing with and communicating with the public.